 If you have extra time in your itinerary, spend a day in Joshua Tree National Park, which is just 30 minutes from Palm Springs.

 Day 2: Explore the Salton Sea area

-During this part of the trip, you are really getting into the remote Southern California desert.
+During this part of the road trip, you are getting pretty deep in the remote Southern California desert.
 You may even feel like you are literally the only person on the road.
 You just might be!
-There are no stores, restaurants, and only one gas station that I saw on the way through the Salton Sea.
+There are no stores, restaurants, and only one gas station that I saw driving through the Salton Sea.

 Important note: There is a lot to cover on this day and I recommend getting through all of this and driving to Borrego Springs for the night.
-If you run out of time and find out that you will not be able to make it to Borrego Springs, find a hotel in El Centro, which is the closest city with several hotel options.
+If you run out of time and find out that you will not be able to make it to Borrego Springs, find a hotel in El Centro, which is the closest city to civilization (kind of kidding but not really) and has several hotel options.

 Total Distance: 218 miles

 Where to Stay in Borrego Springs: Palm Canyon Hotel & RV Resort

 Stop #1, Day 2: The Salton Sea